Church of St Lawrence, Alton: Battle of Alton

-This is his Tombe that Church his Monument.

 When Charles I heard of Boles's death he is said to have exclaimed, "Bring me my mourning scarf; I have lost one of my best commanders in this Kingdom."

 1686 thunderstorm

 On 19 December 1686 a violent thunderstorm took place in Alton that damaged much of the church.
 According to an eye-witness account:

 All of the church's windows were broken, the roof and steeple were badly damaged after being set on fire, the tower had a hole blasted through it and the weathercock, according to the same eye-witness, "was carried quite away, and the hand and Boards belonging to the Clock fell among the Congregation."
 No one was hurt, but the vicar's eyebrows were singed.
 The churchwarden's accounts for 1687 list many repairs having taken place in the preceding months, but the church bells rang both in 1687 when James II passed through Alton and in 1688 upon the proclamation of William III and Mary II.